Nexis-Network/codebox/CONTRIBUTING.md

 # Contributing

-Everyone is very welcome to contribute on the codebase of Remix.
+Everyone is very welcome to contribute on the codebase of CodeBox.
 Please join our [Discord](https://discord.gg/mh9hFCKkEq) in case of any queries.

 ## Development
-Remix libraries work closely with [Remix IDE](https://remix.ethereum.org).
+CodeBox libraries work closely with [CodeBox IDE](https://remix.ethereum.org).
 Each library has a readme to explain its application.

 When you add a code in any library, please ensure you add related unit tests.